Public health act funeral policy

 What we do when arranging for a public health funeral

-We will try to identify whether there are any family members who may wish to make their own arrangements for the deceased.
-This is with the help of the genealogist.
+We will try to identify, with the help of genealogist, whether there are any family members who may wish to make their own arrangements for the deceased.

 If no-one is identified or have indicated that they will not make these arrangements, we will make the necessary arrangements.

-Once it is confirmed that the funeral will be a public health funeral, we make the arrangements as soon as possible.
-This is ideally within four weeks.
+Once it is confirmed that the funeral shall be a public health funeral, the Council shall make the funeral arrangements as soon as possible, ideally within four weeks.

-Once we accept responsibility for arranging the funeral, we will deal with all aspects of the organisation.
+Once the Council has accepted responsibility for arranging the funeral we will deal with all aspects of the organisation of the funeral.

 This includes: